sparker888/wri-case-study/src/app/page.md

 ## Project Summary

-The WRI website project was a huge success.
+The Wheel Rail Interaction Conference website redeisgn project was a huge success.
 We met our key goals and objectives and are well on our way to accomplishing our longer-term objectives.
-Check out how what that meant for event attendance, and by extension, event revenue:
+The best measure I can provide in terms of success is to look at the before and after results.
+I feel that event attendance probably shares the best story, and looking at WRI 2023 and contrasting that to WRI 2024 is a fair comparison as both events were around the same time of year and they were both held in large, upper Midwest cities Minneapolis and Chicago.
+Here are the results:

 ### Before and After Attendance: WRI 2023 v.
 WRI 2024